15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Assets under $2,000 (single) or $3,000 (couple)

-- Nursing facility level care requirements
+- Nursing facility level care needs

 Medicare Savings Programs help cover premiums, copays, and deductibles for qualifying seniors.
 Emergency relief may be available for those experiencing financial hardship.